Rogue Ales: History

 At the end of 2018 Brett Joyce, (Jack Joyce's son) stepped down as company president and was replaced by general manager Dharma Tamm.
 Joyce retains an ownership stake and remains on the board.

+On November 14th, 2025, Rogue Ales abruptly halted all operations in Newport, Oregon with no explanation.
+The company is behind $545,000 in back rent to the Port of Newport and $30,000 in taxes to Lincoln County.

 Brewing

 Brewmaster John C. Maier joined the company in 1989 from Alaskan Brewing.
 Rogue has produced more than 60 different ales.
 The company uses a proprietary yeast known as "Pacman".

 Maier says that all of their beers are meant to go with food, and the company has worked with chefs, brewing industry experts, and restaurateurs.

 Maier stepped down as brewmaster in July 2019, and was replaced by Joel Shields.

 Notable brews

 Rogue has collaborated on brewing beers with Rogue Creamery, Portland State, Voodoo Doughnut, Dark Horse Comics, and others.
 The brewery released Hot Sriracha Stout in 2013, made with the sauce of the same name.

 The brewery once created a beer using a strain of yeast found in Brewmaster Maier's beard, known as their Beard Beer.

 Rogue has entered contests held by the Brewers Association multiple times, and has received several medals.
 Rogue has entered both the Great American Beer Festival (GABF) and the World Beer Cup (WBC).